AmitMY/js-prototypes/README.md

 ------|-----------
-clone(obj)|Value level cloning of non-circular objects forEach(obj, callback(value, key))|Loops through an object, and executes a callback values(obj|Converts an object to an array of values.
-Proposed for ES7 size(obj)|How many properties does an object have getObjectName(obj)|Returns the name of the object type
+clone(obj)|Value level cloning of non-circular objects forEach(obj, callback(value, key))|Loops through an object, and executes a callback values(obj)|Converts an object to an array of values.
+Proposed for ES7 size(obj)|How many properties does an object have

 ---